We tailor our plugins to meet our own high standards and needs. Likewise, we apply equally high standards in managing your information.

 Who We Are and What This Policy Covers

-We are The SEO Framework, a subsidiary of CyberWire, founded and controlled by Sybre Waaijer.
-Via CyberWire, we deliver hosting for small business owners, and in doing so, we created many plugins.
+We are The SEO Framework, a subsidiary/trademark of CyberWire B.V., founded and directed by Sybre Waaijer.
+Via CyberWire B.V., we deliver hosting for small business owners, and in doing so, we created many plugins.
 One of these plugins is named The SEO Framework, and we built an identically titled company on it.

 We believe in a fair and open world, and our mission is to achieve that for everyone.
 Let’s start small–by targetting just 30% of the internet.